brunomaga/brunomaga.github.io/_posts/2019-10-12-Variational-Autoencoders.md

 The papers introduces Variational Autoencoders, aiming at performing efficient inference and learning in probabilistic models whose latent variables and parameters have intractable posterior distributions, and on large datasets.
 The SGVB (Stochastic Gradient Variational Bayes) estimator presented can be used for efficient approximation of posterior inference in almost any model with continuous latent variables, and because it’s differentiable, it can be optimized with e.g. gradient descent.
 The AutoEncoding Variational Bayes (AEVB) algorithm presented uses the SGVB estimator to optimize a model that does efficient approximate posterior inference using simple sampling (from parametric distributions).

-In brief, the VAE is the machine learning model, a probabilistic auto-encoder, where the probabilistic encoder (aka recognition model) and decoder (aka generative model) are represented as neural networks.
+The VAE is a probabilistic auto-encoder, where the probabilistic encoder (aka recognition model) and decoder (aka generative model) are represented as neural networks.
 The AEVB algorithm is a learning/inference algorithm that can be used to find the parameters of the VAE, i.e. to perform approximate variational inference in the directed graphical model of the VAE.

 Input datapoints $$x$$ are generated as following:
 - a value $$z(i)$$ is generated from some prior distribution $$p_{\theta^*}(z)$$; and
 - a value $$x(i)$$ is generated from the likelihood distribution $$p_{\theta^∗}(x \mid z)$$.

 The assumptions are that both the prior and likelihood functions are parametric differentiable distributions, and that $$\theta^*$$ and $$z(i)$$ are unknown.
 There’s also the assumption of intractability as in:
-- the integral of the marginal likelihood $$\int p_\theta(z) p\theta(x \mid z) dz$$ is intractable;
+- the integral of the evidence or marginal likelihood $$\int p_\theta(z) p\theta(x \mid z) dz$$ is intractable;
 - the true posterior density $$p\theta (z \mid x)$$ is intractable, so the expectation maximization algorithm cant be used; and
 - the algorithms for any mean-field approximation algorithm are also intractable.
 This is the level of intractability common to DNNs with nonlinear hidden layers.